AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ### Bonus Actions

-***Death's Door.*** Daiyu teleports up to 30 feet to an unoccupied space she can see and leaves behind a terrifying visage. *Charisma Saving Throw:* DC 18, each creature within 10 feet of the space Daiyu left. *Failure:* The target has the Frightened condition until the end of Daiyu's next turn.
+***Death's Door.*** Daiyu teleports up to 30 feet to an unoccupied space she can see and leaves behind a terrifying visage. *Charisma Saving Throw:* DC 18, each creature within 10 feet of the space Daiyu left. *Failure:* The target has the Frightened Condition until the end of Daiyu's next turn.

 ### Reactions

 ***Night's Grasp.*** Daiyu casts Counterspell in response to the spell's trigger, using the same Spellcasting Ability as Spellcasting.
-If the target fails their Saving Throw, they have the Frightened condition until the end of their next turn.
+If the target fails their Saving Throw, they have the Frightened Condition until the end of their next turn.
 }}

 \column